yurikoex/knaves-out/docs/rules/README.md

 ### Court Type

-Depending on the makeup of the court's suite and/or color, so once all 3 cards are placed, the court acquires a _court type_.
+After all 3 court cards are placed, the court acquires a _court type_ depending on the makeup of the court's suite and/or color.

 #### Black Court

-A black court is a nefarious group of dark souls using magic and evil to expand its power.
+The black court is a nefarious group of dark souls using magic and evil to expand its power.

 Possible **Black Courts**: